Coats to Wear Over a Suit: A Men’s Outerwear Guide

 2. Cashmere and Cashmere Blends

 For the man after a bit of luxury, enter cashmere.
 It’s lighter, softer and pure cashmere is up to 8 times as warm as wool — which is probably why it’s considered one of the most luxurious winter fabrics out there.
-The only problem with cashmere anything (after the cost…) is its durability.
+The only problem with cashmere (after the cost…) is its durability.
 Cashmere easily pills in areas of frequent friction and generally isn’t nearly as durable as a pure wool coat.
+When wearing a cashmere jacket over a suit, this delicate nature is worth considering.

 Thankfully, you don’t have to choose between durability and warmth.
 Enter the wool/cashmere blend – more durable than pure cashmere, and softer and warmer than pure wool.
 In other words, the best of both worlds.
-Even as little as 10% cashmere blended with wool can be a cost-effective way to upgrade from pure wool and get you a luxurious coat that will last you for years.
+Even as little as 10% cashmere blended with wool can be a cost-effective way to upgrade from pure wool and get you a luxurious coat to wear with a suit that will last you for years.

 3. Camel Hair

 Last but not least, the 100% camel hair coat.
 Known for its strong and durable yarns and almost as soft and insulating as cashmere.
-It’s a top contender and often comes in a natural camel-colored tan, which makes for an iconic look.
+It’s a top contender for what to wear over a suit, and often comes in a natural camel-colored tan, which makes for an iconic look.
 We’re a bit partial to wool/cashmere blends but camel hair is a worthy runner up.

 4. Cotton

-Cotton is a good option for a lighter coat or jacket – think trench coats.
+Cotton is a good option for a lighter-weight coat or jacket to wear over a suit – think trench coats.
 Easy fabric to care for, cotton can be found in heavier weights.
 Plus, some include waterproof treatments like waxed cotton.
-Be warned, it’s not quite up to the task of keeping you warm once the weather dips below the 50s.
+Be warned, it’s not quite up to the task of keeping you warm once the weather dips below the 50s, as it lacks insulating properties.

 5. Polyester

 Fabric woven from polyester does not stretch, breathe, and it won’t absorb sweat.
-It can be woven into heavier weights than cotton but its insulation quality is poor and polyester fabrics can look, for lack of a better word, flat.
+It can be woven into heavier weights than cotton but its insulation quality is poor and polyester fabrics can look flat or have an unnatural sheen.
 And, notably, polyester is a petroleum-based synthetic material that leaves a greater carbon footprint than other natural-fiber options.

 We’ve written extensively about the benefits of wool vs polyester when it comes to suits but the same rationale applies here.